-Updated for 2021 Hello coffee and espresso lovers, today we’re getting into the nitty-gritty details of all things low-to-zero retention grinders.
-We’re starting out with what grind retention is and why it’s important and then trailing into the top 7 low retention grinders with some interesting test results, so keep reading.
+Updated for 2022 Hello coffee and espresso lovers, today we’re getting into the nitty-gritty details of all things low-to-zero retention grinders.
+We’re starting out with what grind retention is and why it’s important and then trailing into the best low retention grinders with some interesting test results, so keep reading.

 Grind retention determines the grinder’s ability to dispense the same (or close to the same) amount of coffee that you put into the grinder.
 For example, if you add 18 grams of coffee beans to your grinder and it dispenses 18 grams of coffee grounds, then your grinder is a zero retention grinder.

 Most of the time grinder won’t dispense the exact amount of coffee that you added—instead of dispensing 18 grams, it might dispense 17.78 grams of coffee.
 But, that’s still a heck of a lot better than a lot of grinders on the market that retain a lot of your coffee grounds.

 If you don’t really care about the specific of grind retention then a zero retention grinder might not be for you, but if you really want our take on one of the key elements of getting good quality and consistent espresso, then here’s our thoughts on the top low retention grinders.

 So our competing grinders in order from the lowest price to the most expensive.